steelbrain/linter/docs/types/indie-linter-v2.md

 **Q**: What's the difference between `setMessages` and `setAllMessages`?

-**A**: `setMessages` only clears messages of the given file path and replaces them with the given value. `setAllMessages` clears all last messages and splits them into groups of filePaths itself.
+**A**: `setMessages` only clears messages of the given file path and replaces them with the given value. `setAllMessages` clears all last messages and uses the new given value.